binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 API keys are great, but not so great when they reside in untrusted territory, which in the case of the web, is any time your users need access to your API, so anyone permitted to become a user has permission to send requests to your API.

-Do not depend on client side API keys for security, this is a very think layer of defence.
+Do not depend on client side API keys for security, this is a very thin layer of defence.
 You can not protect API keys sent to a client over the internet.
 Yes, we have TLS, but that will not stop an end user masquerading as someone else.

 Also consider anything you put in source control even if not public, already compromised.
 Your source control is only as strong as the weakest password of any given team member at best.
 You have also got build pipelines that are often leaking, along with other leaky mediums such as people.